The Dunkl oscillator on a space of nonconstant curvature: an exactly solvable quantum model with reflections: The Dunkl-Darboux III oscillator

-Under the condition $e_x=-1$ and $e_y=1$, we find that the solutions of the eigenfunctions $ \psi^{-+}_{\tilde{\ell}'}(r,\theta)=\mathscr{R}^{-+}_{\tilde{\ell}'}(r)F_-(\theta) $ are the same given in Eq. \eqref{eq22} with the eigenvalues of $\mathcal{E}^-_{\tilde{\ell}}$ given in terms of the quantum number $\tilde{\ell}'$.
 In Fig. \ref{fig5}, we have drawn numerical values for the first energy in the new model of the Dunkl-Darboux III, which is a combination of the two previous models.
 Plots of the Landau levels indicate the influence of the $\lambda-$deformation parameter for the Dunkl-Darboux III oscillator in the presence and absence of the magnetic field.
 It is enough for one of the parameters $\mu_i, B_i$, and $\lambda$ to go to zero, in this case, we will gain one of the modes discussed in the previous sections.